microsoft/vscode-react-native/README.md

 ### iOS Hermes

 The extension allows you to debug iOS Hermes applications.
-See [iOS Hermes debugging](#ios-hermes-debugging) for learning how to debug iOS Hermes application.
+See [iOS Hermes debugging](#ios-hermes-debugging) for more details.

 ### Attach to Hermes application